Introduction to IoT: Applications of IoT

 \subsection{Oil and Gas Industry}

-The integration of IoT into the oil and gas industry can enable automated and optimized execution of industry operations, leading to more efficient decision-making.
-IoT-based applications in the oil and gas sector offer numerous advantages, including enhanced operational efficiency through automation and optimization, resulting in overall cost reduction.
-Environmental monitoring sensors deployed in this context can detect and alert to the presence of poisonous or harmful substances in the environment.
-Moreover, IoT technology provides real-time data, significantly improving decision-making processes.
-Importantly, IoT integration enables the early detection of potential hazards, empowering authorities to take prompt and effective preventive measures.

-The oil and gas industry entails substantial expenditures and significant health and safety risks, highlighting the importance of continuous and real-time monitoring within this sector.
-To achieve this objective, the oil and gas industry is increasingly adopting IoT-based remote monitoring solutions.
+The oil and gas industry, facing substantial costs and safety risks, embraces IoT-based remote monitoring for real-time field equipment oversight and data-driven decision-making.
 These solutions allow for the remote monitoring of field equipment, the analysis of field data, collaborative data-driven decision-making, and the implementation of control commands to optimize asset performance while mitigating health, safety, and environmental (HSE) hazards \cite{alsaadoun2019cybersecurity}.
-Furthermore, IoT integration in this industry aims to reduce human labor, minimize time wastage, and enhance accuracy through automation.
-An illustrative example is Equinor's deployment of a well optimization system in the Bakken oil field.
-In this case, Equinor have utilized IoT devices and machine learning algorithms in approximately 50 wells.
-This implementation led to optimized well operation and maintenance, resulting in a remarkable 33\% increase in oil production from these.
+Furthermore, IoT integration in the oil industry focuses on reducing human labor, minimizing time wastage, and improving accuracy through automation, as exemplified by Equinor's well optimization system in the Bakken oil field \cite{freeman2018enabling}.
+By deploying IoT devices and ML algorithms in around 50 wells, Equinor achieved a 33\% increase in oil production through optimized well operation and maintenance.